wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **M:**&ensp;Look at it in terms of awareness.
 Wider and deeper consciousness is higher.
-All that lives works for protecting, perpetuating and expanding consciousness.
+All that lives works for protecting, perpetuäting and expanding consciousness.
 This is the world’s sole meaning and purpose.
 It is the very essence of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> — ever raising the level of consciousness, discovery of new dimensions with their properties, qualities and powers.
 In that sense the entire universe becomes a school of *yoga* (<span data-tippy-content="The field for <em>yoga</em>, the physical body in a philosophical sense (<em>kshetra</em>, field).">yogakshetra</span>).